About Me

 Where I Am Going

-While interning at Haaretz, I reported, wrote, photographed, and published articles on archeological finds from around the world.
+While interning at Haaretz, I reported, wrote, photographed, and published articles on archaeological finds from around the world.
 One of my articles was mentioned in the Smithsonian Magazine and one had to compete with National Geographic, still not sure who won.
 I recently finished working in Phnom Penh with CamboJA, thanks to the support of the Overseas Press Club Foundation’s Stan Swinton Scholarship.
-While primarily covering environmental conservation and indigenous rights, I found the first public document exposing a Human Rights Watch investigation into a REDD+ project in Cambodia’s Southern Cardamom Mountains.
+While primarily covering environmental conservation and Indigenous rights, I found the first public document exposing a Human Rights Watch investigation into a REDD+ project in Cambodia’s Southern Cardamom Mountains.
 This article is third most read of all time, according to CamboJA site statistics.
-I am currently gaining moutaineering, expedition planning, ice travel and rescue experience in Patagonia, preparing for a career working in the world’s most remote and challenging environments.
+During 2025, I will be working on photography projects and freelancing from Nigeria and Central Asia.